pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 #The controversy: "TDD is dead.
 Long live testing"

 The David's posts and talks generated a lot of fuss.
-To the point that he, Kent Beck, and Martin Fowler discussed the subject in a live session that was broadcast on YouTube and currently has more than a hundred thousand views.
-In overall, they addressed five main
+To the point that he, Kent Beck, and Martin Fowler discussed the subject.
+They produced a five-part series that were broadcast on YouTube.
+The first video of the series has more than a hundred thousand views.

+##Confidence